01 of 10

 07 of 10

-Configure the Vent
+Preparing the Microwave Vent

-Make all necessary adjustments to the microwave vent to prepare for the installation.
+Make any necessary adjustments to the microwave's vent fitting.
 For example, if the unit is set for back-venting at the factory, you may need to reconfigure the vent system for top-venting.
-Follow the manufacturer's instructions for all adjustments.Continue to 8 of 10 below.
+Follow the manufacturer's instructions for all alterations.

 08 of 10

-Install the Microwave
+Installing the Microwave

 Continue to 9 of 10 below.